-- Place the transmission in N (Neutral)
+- Place the transmission in N (Neutral).

-- Maximum speed is 35 mph (56 km/h)
+- Maximum speed is 35 mph (56 km/h).

-- Maximum distance is 50 miles (80 km)
+- Maximum distance is 50 miles (80 km).

-If a distance of 50 miles (80 km) or a speed of 35 mph (56 km/h) must be exceeded, the drive shaft will have to be removed before the vehicle is towed.
+If a distance of 50 miles (80 km) or a speed of 35 mph (56 km/h) must be exceeded, you must disconnect the driveshaft.
 Ford recommends the driveshaft be removed/installed only by a qualified technician.
 See your local dealer for driveshaft removal/installation.